The GREAT Team

 Anita has published in over 50 peer reviewed journal publications, authored books and has been an invited speaker at more than 40 conferences.
 All these activities have contributed to increasing the body of knowledge within podiatry and other health professions, industry and within the School of Health Sciences at the University of Salford.
 In recognition of her contribution to research, education & practice, she was awarded the Fellowship of the College of Podiatry and the prestigious Fellowship of the Royal College Surgeons and Physicians (Glas).

-Professor James Woodburn, Glasgow Caledonian University
+Professor James Woodburn, Griffith University

 Miss Lisa Jolly, Project Manager